How To Talk About Tech And The Internet In Swedish

 This word can also be used to mean “excuse me,” depending on the context.

 Subscribe to Multilinguish on Apple Podcasts, Spotify, Google Play, Stitcher or wherever you listen.
-Um, uh, like, you know — speech-policing school
+Most of us take it for granted that we can talk,

 We are a comprehensive and trusted information platform dedicated to delivering high-quality content across a wide range of topics, including society, technology, business, health, culture, and entertainment.